Frequently Asked Questions

 Pennies from the Heart Labels

 McDonald’s owner/operators and employees are very involved with the Ronald McDonald House in our area.
-They provide for 35% of our operating budget through canister collections, in-restaurant promotions, and store fundraisers.
-The other 65% comes from community support and special events.
-But, as a not-for-profit with four houses and a $3 million annual budget, we rely on the community to help provide for our pediatric families.
+They provide for approximately 30% of our operating budget through canister collections, in-restaurant promotions, and store fundraisers.
+The other 70% comes from community support and special events.
+But, as a not-for-profit with four houses and a $3.2 million annual budget, we rely on the community to help provide for our pediatric families.

-The United Way organization recommends that a non-profit organization not exceed 25% of its income for administrative and fundraising costs.
-We are very proud of the fact that the Ronald McDonald House of Tampa Bay consistently averages 10-13% annually for our combined fundraising and administration expenses.
+Charity Navigator recommends that a non-profit organization not exceed 25% of its income for administrative and fundraising costs.
+We are very proud of the fact that the Ronald McDonald House of Tampa Bay consistently averages 10-17% annually for our combined fundraising and administration expenses.

-The Ronald McDonald House of Tampa Bay serves families that reside out of the area and are seeking medical treatment for their child at bay area pediatric health care facilities.
+The Ronald McDonald House of Tampa Bay serves families that reside approximately an hour’s drive and are seeking medical treatment for their child at bay area pediatric health care facilities.
 Exceptions are made on a case by case basis.

 Yes.
 Individuals and groups of 10 or less may schedule a tour of the Ronald McDonald House by contacting each House (see bottom of page for contact information).
 Tours are conducted between the hours of 10 a.m. and 4 p.m., Monday through Friday.